-18.1 Employers must pay to an employee the allowances the employee is entitled to under this clause.
-See Schedule B for a summary of monetary allowances and method of adjustment.
+19.1 Employers must pay to an employee the allowances the employee is entitled to under this-clause_19.
+See Schedule B- Summary of Monetary Allowances for a summary of monetary allowances and method of adjustment.

-18.2 Wage-related allowances
+19.2 Wage-related allowances